Developing Modular Autonomous Capabilities for sUAS Operations: Testing

 To reduce the need for flight testing, the architecture and algorithms were initially tested with a Software-in-the-loop (SITL) using ArduPilot \cite{ardupilotRef}.
 We were able to test all of our software on a Linux virtual machine (VM) using this simulation tool, which features a physics simulator to emulate flight dynamics of one or more vehicles and the identical autopilot module that would be used during physical tests.
 After thoroughly testing the software in the simulation environment, we took the physical system described in section \ref{sec:hardware} to a field site where we could test algorithms in real time.

 To demonstrate the full system in live flight, we conducted field tests of the CHASER testbed on July 15-16, 2021 at Gardiner Municipal Airport, and July 18, 2022, and August 15-16, 2022 at Fort Devens in Devens, MA.

-By using a ROS framework to run our custom software, we were able to capture all of the data generated during each of the SITL and field tests with synchronized time stamps.
+By running our custom software within a ROS framework, we were able to capture all of the data generated during each of the SITL and field tests with synchronized time stamps, and conduct analyses post-flight.